 Well, it wouldn't surprise us, would it?

-Because as now the Senate Intelligence Committee wraps up their investigation uh in a bipartisan way with no evidence of any Trump Russia collusion.
+Because as now the Senate Intelligence Committee wraps up their investigation in a bipartisan way with no evidence of any Trump-Russia collusion, well, now the Democrats begin the whole process all over again in the House, which is pretty unbelievable to me.

 They were classified, and they're having email exchanges with State Department officials that are offering something of value if they would declassify them after the fact.

-Yeah, you no, you're absolutely right.
+Yeah, no, you're absolutely right.

 It's the equivalent of bribery and obstruction.